BIOL275-MSUM/eda-CForEffort/README.md

 ## Discussion

-Both the bar graph and the maps indicate an increase in occurrences between 2010 and 2020.
-The bar graph indicates more countries citing occurrences in 2020.
-The maps provide a more specific visual on which countries and how many occurrences they cite for the years 2010 and 2020.
+The bar graph indicates no difference in number of countries citing occurrences, but the maps indicate an increase in occurrences and some variation in which countries name occurrences between 2010 and 2020.

 In general, the trend appears to be positive for 2020.
 While there is some variation with countries displaying higher or lower occurrences,